The issue we

 the tribe of Shim’on, as we noted, dared to defy and blatantly rebel against

-YHVH by fornicating in the sight of all the congregation of Israel with a
+YHVH by fornicating in the sight of all the congregation of Israel

 As we noted above, it was said about Pinchas